Go Up: Cover versions and usage

 Torch sisters, a group of five young American girls, did a sing and dance cover of "Go Up" in Tagalog language.
 In the second episode of BBTV, Ben&Ben's YouTube series, the band did a "Spin the Wheel" challenge to other OPM songs but to random music genres where they performed "Go Up" in reggae version.
 JM Yosures performed the song as a contest piece in Tawag ng Tanghalan in which he was declared as the champion; later, he sang it again on Sunday noontime show ASAP.
 A version of the song with modified lyrics was used by Netflix Philippines for Netflix PH "Catch Up" featuring the group while Lucky Me Philippines used modified lyrics for "Go Cup" jingle promoting Hot Cheese Ramyun and Jjamppong noodle flavors.

 Another modified version was used for Pizza Hut entitled "Make it Great" in 2022.

-K-Pop Group AHOF covers this song during concerts.
+In August 2025, K-pop boy group AHOF, which includes Filipino member JL, performed a cover of the song during their first fan concert in the Philippines.